Unexpected expenses—or what we think are unexpected expenses—come up all the time in our personal finances.

 The cost would be $486.10.

-What I wasn’t expecting was that my alignment issue I thought I had a couple months ago was a low or leaky tire.
+What I wasn’t expecting was that the alignment issue I thought I had a couple of months ago was a low or leaky tire.
 I had been driving on a low tire all that time and it destroyed the sidewall on both my front tires.